raoulritter/clifford-group-equivariant-simplicial-transformers/blogpost.md

 #### Model architecture
 1. Clifford Algebra Initialization
 2. Embedding Layers
 3. Transformer Blocks:
+    - Attention Mechanism

 #### Inference and Evaluation
+- Equivariance testing
 - Output Prediction: The model predicts new positions of the nodes by adding the output locations to the initial locations.
 - Performance Metrics: The model's performance is evaluated using MSE on the validation and test datasets.
 The best model parameters are saved when the validation loss improves.

-#### Attention Mechanism

 ## Results
-Results of your work (link that part with the code in the jupyter notebook)
 - Our work compared to other models for error
 - Our work compared to other models for resource utilization- Memory Usage
 - Our work in training and querying runtime- Time Complexity